-In 1990 the decision was made to remove the rail tracks of the then defunct rail line and luckily the following year the Department of Conservation took over running the area and launched the Otago Rail Trail cycle trail, as a means to reinvigorate the small towns left a little in the lurch by the removal of the rail line.
-And boy what a trailblazer it has been serving as a guinea pig and forging the way for other cycle trails around the country.
+In 1990 the decision was made to remove the rail tracks of the then defunct rail line and luckily the following year the Department of Conservation took over managing the area and launched the Otago Rail Trail cycle trail, as a means to reinvigorate the small towns left a little in the lurch by the removal of the rail line.
+And boy what a trailblazer it has been forging the way for other cycle trails around the country.

 You can embark on the trail and be completely self sufficient, or you can work with one of the skilled cycle trail planning companies who will do as much or as little of the planning and organisation as you choose.
 So before you start check out She Bikes He Bikes, Bike It Now, Cycle Surgeries, Trail Journeys, Off the Rails, Big Sky Adventures, Altitude Bikes, Adventure South NZ or Luxury Rail Trail Tours as there’s a plan for every taste and budget.
 However if you do like to be a little in the know, then we have an itinerary that should see you right.

-A couple of things to bear in mind before you start, whilst you can trail any time of year, Spring and Autumn are particularly good times of the year as the weather is warm, the autumnal colours are super and the spring blossom adds a scent to the pristine air but neither of these times of year get too extreme, too hot or too cold.
-As there isn’t a great deal of shade along the trail please remember when you’re packing your gear to include a broad brimmed hat - for those moments when you park up.
-Other must haves in your backpack are sun block, a reusable water bottle to ensure you’re hydrated at all times and some warm layers as there are reasonable winds so it’s good to be able to layer up, and strip off - as required.
+A couple of things to bear in mind before you start, whilst you can trail any time of year, Spring and Autumn are particularly good times of the year as the weather is warm, the autumnal colours are super and the spring blossom adds a scent to the pristine air however neither of these times of year are too extreme, neither too hot nor too cold.
+As there isn’t a great deal of shade along the trail please remember when you’re packing your gear to include a broad-brimmed hat - for those moments when you park up.
+Other must-haves in your backpack are sunblock, a reusable water bottle to ensure you’re hydrated at all times and some warm layers as there are reasonable winds so it’s good to be able to layer up and strip off - as required.

 We chose to fly into Queenstown, transfer to Clyde and ride with the wind, but Clyde is such a glorious wee town it’s worthwhile making your first night on the trail in Clyde.